cran-task-views/Databases/Databases.md

   for handling relational database connections using `r pkg("DBI")` as backend.
   The purpose is having an intuitive object allowing straightforward handling of SQL databases.
+- The `r pkg("SQRL")` package streamlines exploratory and interactive sessions on ODBC databases, and allows R code within SQL scripts.

 ### Links